acolin/bash_aliases/README.md

 ## Install

+1. Move to your home dir `cd ~`
-1. Check a clone of this repo: `git clone git://github.com/acolin/bash_aliases.git ~`
+2. Check out a clone of this repo: `git clone git://github.com/acolin/bash_aliases.git`
 2. Insert the following lines in `~/.bashrc`

 ````